Ium101/Files-and-Folders-Lister-Z/USER_MANUAL.md

 ## Alternative Version (Enterprise Edition)

-The Alt folder contains alternative versions of the CLI and GUI programs.
-These versions:
 - Do NOT include credits in the output files (TXT, DOCX, JSON).
 - (Planned in the future) Will create folders in the same structure as in the selected JSON file.

 ## Versão Alternativa (Versão Empresarial)

-A pasta Alt contém versões alternativas dos programas CLI e GUI.
-Essas versões:
 - Não inclui créditos nos arquivos de saída (TXT, DOCX, JSON).
 - (Planejado no futuro) Irá criar pastas na mesma estrutura que o arquivo JSON selecionado.